smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F12=Cancel**: Quits the display and returns to the previous screen.
 - **F13=More CMD**: Appears if there is more command line text than will fit on this display.
 Press <**F13**> to go to a dedicated screen where the entire command line text may be viewed, using PageDown as necessary.
 (Refer to the F13=More CMD screen for the DSPCAPJOB function, above, for details.)
 - **F14=More LIBL**: Appears if there are more entries in the initial library list than can be shown on this display.
 Press <**F14**> to go to a dedicated screen where the entire initial library list may be viewed.
 (Refer to the F14=More LIBL screen for the DSPCAPJOB function, above, for details.)
 - **F15=View LDA**: All captured jobs have the 1024-character local data area captured and preserved, even if the LDA is not loaded or used for the job.
 For jobs that need the LDA, the captured LDA contents may be viewed using this function key.
-An examination of the LDA contents may be important if Dynamic Variables (type L) will be used to update the LDA contents when the captured job is executed by OpCon/xps.
+An examination of the LDA contents may be important if Dynamic Variables (type L) will be used to update the LDA contents when the captured job is executed by OpCon.
 (Refer to the F15=View LDA screen for the DSPCAPJOB function, above, for details.)
 - **F22=CHGJOB**: Branch to the screen f4ormat where job details may be changed.
 (The job parameter fields change from turquoise to yellow in this menu function when the fields are input capable.)
 - **F23=DLTJOB**: Request to delete this individual captured job definition and all data pertaining to it in other LSAM master files.